Picture groups and maximal green sequences: Planar pictures and group theory

 \section{Planar pictures and group theory}

-In this section we will use planar pictures to prove the two properties of the group $G(\cS)$ that we are using: Lemmas \ref{lem: beta m occurs a fixed number of times} and \ref{lem: beta m only commutes with hom orthogonal roots}.
+In this section we will use planar pictures to prove the two properties of the group $G(\cS)$ that we are using: Lemmas \ref{lem C: beta m occurs a fixed number of times} and \ref{lem E: beta m only commutes with hom orthogonal roots}.
 The key tool will be the ``sliding lemma'' (Lemma \ref{lem: sliding lemma}) which comes from the first author's PhD thesis \cite{I:thesis}.
 Unless otherwise stated, all pictures in this section will be planar.
 We begin with a review of the topological definition of a (planar) picture with special language coming from the fact that all relations in our group $G(\cS)$ are commutator relations.
 Since this section uses only planar diagrams, we feel that theorems can be proven using diagrams and topological arguments.
 Algebraic versions of these arguments using HNN extensions, geometric realizations of categories and cubical CAT(0) categories can be found in other papers which prove similar results for pictures of arbitrary dimension (\cite{IT13}, \cite{Cat0}, \cite{IOTW4}).
+The first example of a picture group for a picture group of a Dynkin quiver appears in a paper by Jean-Louis Loday \cite{Loday} where the picture group for the quiver of type $A_n$ with straight orientation is constructed and the picture space (the $K(\pi,1)$ for the picture group) is also constructed.